DrNeonsy/JavaScript-Note-Collection/README.md

 ## Important

-### This Is Currently W.I.P And I'm Working Directly With The Main Branch So Be Sure To Update
+### This Is A W.I.P And I'm Working Directly With The Main Branch So Be Sure To Update

 ### To Get The Most Out Of This You Need To Read The JavaScript File Within A Section